MadameG1t/QA-Portfolio/STLC/testplan.md

 and grant or deny access accordingly.
 Verify users can submit ratings, view ratings and calculate the average rating correctly.
 Valid and invalid inputs for shipping cost test.
 Verify calculation of shipping cost according to postal code, national and international.

-- non-functional testing:
+- Regression Testing: retesting the product functionality after adding the new features to ensure the previous features are not affected by the addition of the new features and test that the system still meets all the requirements.

 Out of scope:

-regression testing:
+- security testing : indentifying vulnerabilities and ensure the system is data protected.
 - Usability Testing : This involves evaluating how intuitive the rating system is to the user.
-Is it complex or easy answer?
+Is it complex or easy to use?
 - Mobile testing : verify that the products funcitonality isn't affected by mobile format.
 - Acceptance testing : testing from the perspective of the end user aka Stakeholders to ensure verification system meets their specific requirements for age verification, for rating a product and for shipping cost.

 **Risks and Issues**

-(what are some problems that I may run into? once I am automating, add what went wrong and what could be done better.
-I anticipate I will run problems with cookies.
-Age verification window wont come after loeading the website again.)
+- **Website functioning issues**
+     - pop up window for age verification may not come a second time after reloading the website.
+     - problems with cookies. if cookies aren't accepted fully, the website may not load all the information.
+     - loading time on estimating shipping cost was too long.
 - **Delays in development**
     - Mitigation: Implement a buffer period in the schedule.
 - **Lack of test data**